Skip to main content

 View bio

-Melissa Haendel is the Chief Research Informatics Officer at the University of Colorado Anschutz Medical School.
-Her background is in molecular genetics and translational informatics, with a focus over the past decade on open science and semantic engineering.
-Dr. Haendel’s vision is to weave together healthcare systems, basic science research, and patient-generated data through the development of data integration technologies and innovative data capture strategies.
-Dr. Haendel’s research has focused on the integration of genotype-phenotype data to improve rare disease diagnosis and mechanism discovery.
+Melissa Haendel is the Director of Precision Health & Translational Informatics and the Sarah Graham Kenan Distinguished Professor in the Department of Genetics at the University of North Carolina Chapel Hill and co-founder of the Monarch Initiative and the National Covid Cohort Collaborative.
+Her background is molecular genetics and developmental biology as well as translational informatics, with a focus over the past decade on open science and semantic engineering.
+Dr. Haendel’s vision is to weave together healthcare systems, basic science research, and patient generated data through development of data integration technologies and innovative data capture strategies.
+Dr. Haendel’s research has focused on integration of genotype-phenotype data to improve rare disease diagnosis and mechanism discovery.
+She also leads and participates in international standards organizations to support improved data sharing and utility worldwide.

 Yves Moreau